CorgiPower11/pet-planet/README.md

 ## Installation

 Run `npm install` to install Node.js packages.
-Then run `npm run build` to execute the program.
+Then run `npm run develop` to execute the program.

 # Usage